Alexder-13/libmgba-py-Guide-for-Raspberry-Pi/README.md

 =====================

-This is a fork of the Python bindings in the [mGBA repository](https://github.com/mgba-emu/mgba/tree/master/src/platform/python) and [libmgba-py repository](https://github.com/hanzi/libmgba-py) with some modifications to get it to build easily on Raspberry Pi 3B or 4 (Pi 5 not tested).
+This is a fork of the Python bindings in the [mGBA repository](https://github.com/mgba-emu/mgba/tree/master/src/platform/python) and [libmgba-py repository](https://github.com/hanzi/libmgba-py) with some modifications to get it to build easily on Raspberry Pi 4 (Pi 5 not tested).

 ## What this is (and isn't)